A Closer Look at Avondale Chapter 7 Bankruptcy

 Chapter 7 bankruptcy may help you save your home from foreclosure or your vehicle from repossession by freeing up money that you had been paying toward unsecured debts.
 You can then use this money to catch up on your home or vehicle payments instead.

 However, Chapter 7 bankruptcy does not provide any provisions for getting you caught up on those payments or for stopping active proceedings against you.
 In some cases, Chapter 13 bankruptcy can help.
-Again, you will need to consult with an experienced Arizona bankruptcy lawyer to understand your options.
+Again, you will need to consult with an experienced Arizona bankruptcy lawyer from a qualified Mesa bankruptcy law office to understand your options.

 Qualifying for Chapter 7 Bankruptcy